 What happens if you have to shut down again due to COVID?

-Since we are a small, private program with 5 children and 1 teacher and we are not currently open to the public during the time our program is in session, we do not foresee this happening.
-In the event that a closure is forced, we will offer virtual learning and activities for the time that we are closed or a credit for the unused time that may be applied to another program, session or play time.
+Since we are a small, private program and we are not currently open to the public during the time our program is in session, we do not foresee this happening.
+In the event that a closure is forced, we have a policy in place for our enrolled families that includes virtual learning and credit options.

 Are masks required?

 We require our staff to wear masks at this time.
 For children, masks are recommended but not required.
 Our teachers are happy to work with your child if you choose to have them wear a mask during their time with us.

 Why do you keep the class size small?

 Research-based evidence has shown that with this age cohort, a small teacher to student ratio is paramount.
 Therefore, our small class size results in more individualized attention, increased participation and better communication between our teacher and students.

 What does my child need to bring with them each day?